edrzns/foundations-etch-a-sketch/README.md

-# foundations-etch-a-sketch
+# Project: Etch-a-Sketch
-Foundations Course Project: Etch-a-Sketch for The Odin Project
+Foundations Course solutioj of Project: Etch-a-Sketch for The Odin Project